 Welcome |

-How do you align your waiter/waitress resume with a job posting?+
+How do you align your waiter/waitress resume with a job posting?-

-What is the best waiter/waitress resume format?+
+What is the best waiter/waitress resume format? -

 With the Combination format, you highlight your most relevant skills and experience in your Experience or Work History section and an intro section.
 (This combination of work history and intro content is where the format gets its name.)
-Usually, your resume intro should include a Profile summary and a Key Skills section.
+Your resume intro should include a Profile summary and a Key Skills section.
 You may also include an Awards or Career Highlights section.
 Choose the details for these intro sections carefully.
 Make sure each item helps show your overall excellence as a waitress or waiter.

 Craft your perfect resume in minutes